cushaw1/Chaos-agent/README.md

 you shuold make online_mode: true,because it use steamID

-PS: plugin maybe have some small grammar errors, if you use DefaultItem plugin,reward maybe not work
+PS: plugin maybe have some small grammar errors, if you use DefaultItem plugin,reward item maybe not work
 # Config Options
 Config Option | Value Type | Default Value | Description
 --- | :---: | :---: | ---